osaaru/jeuchre.org/devops/README.md

 7. Create a secret in the AWS Secrets Manager called `jeuchre/org`.
 Add a key named `github_access_token` with the access token as the value.

-8. Perform the initial deployment using `yarn deploy`
+8. Perform the initial deployment using `yarn deploy`.
+Subsequent pushes to the repo will cause the pipeline to self-update and execute.

-Subsequent pushes to the repo will cause the pipeline to self-update.
+9. At this point you might want to revoke the admin privileges from the IAM user used to deploy the pipeline since most updates should be possible by just pushing code to the repo.

 ## Environment variables